Preventing Pollution and Managing Chemical Substances

 Volatile Organic Compounds Emission Reductions

-In fiscal 2021, total emissions were 1,905 tons, an increase of 20.0% from the previous fiscal year, and we did not achieve our target.
-This was due to the impact of higher production volume and differences in the product mix.
+In fiscal 2022, total emissions were 1,821 tons, a decrease of 4.4% from the previous fiscal year, but we did not achieve our target.
+VOC emissions are significantly affected by the composition of production volume and product mix.
+For acetone, which accounts for 47% of VOC emissions, we are working to improve the recovery rate by increasing refrigeration capacity through refrigeration equipment upgrades.
 We will continue our efforts to manage and reduce VOC emissions.

 Hazardous Atmospheric Pollutants

 Kaneka is voluntarily aiming to reduce emissions of hazardous atmospheric pollutants (shown by manufacturing site in the following graphs).
-Total emissions of these six pollutants in fiscal 2021 were 27.1 tons, which represented a year-on‒year increase of 9.7%.
-The increase was due to higher emissions of 1,2-dichloroethane and chloroform stemming from an equipment failure at the Takasago Manufacturing Site.
-To prevent future problems, we established an inspection cycle for the equipment in question and are working to reinforce management.
-Meanwhile, 1,3-butadiene emissions decreased due to improvements in processes and equipment.
+Total emissions of these six pollutants in fiscal 2022 were 24.1 tons, which represented a year-on‒year decrease of 11.2%.
+The decrease was due to lower volume handled because of lower production.
+At the Takasago Manufacturing Site, we are working to strengthen facility management to curb emissions of these hazardous air pollutants.
 We will continue to make efforts to control total emissions to reduce environmental impact.

 Chloroethylene Emissions